JiaJiunn/multiplayer-3d-game-engine/README.md

 Note that the terrible frame rate is from the GIF itself rather than the server-client lag.
 Refer to `assets/AppDemo.mp4` for the original video.

-## Credits
+## Footnote & Credits

 I wrote this project mainly as a way to learn about OpenGL and socket programming.
-I obtained the 3D models from [here](https://www.dropbox.com/sh/i76qpo3ug7vvq98/AADQtfO_WsUcU_cEroaqKd9ya?dl=0), and was inspired a lot by [ThinMatrix's online tutorial series](https://www.youtube.com/watch?v=VS8wlS9hF8E&list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP).
+I obtained the 3D models from [here](https://www.dropbox.com/sh/i76qpo3ug7vvq98/AADQtfO_WsUcU_cEroaqKd9ya?dl=0), and was inspired a lot by ThinMatrix's online tutorial series, which can be found [here](https://www.youtube.com/watch?v=VS8wlS9hF8E&list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP).
+This project is still a work in progress and I might add more features in the future.